-Formal education is given in schools, colleges and a university etc., limited to a specific period, and has a well-defined and systematic curriculum.
-The best approach in any awareness programme is to propagate through children and youth as they quickly take to new ideas and are the future activists.
+- Formal education is given in schools, colleges, and universities, etc., limited to a specific period, and has a well-defined and systematic curriculum.
+The best approach in any awareness program is to propagate through children and youth as they quickly take to new ideas and are the future activists.
 Formal environmental education should begin at the primary school level.

-Curriculum should be constructed taking into account the class and age of the students.
-The content at the primary stage must be easily accessible to the young minds and so the emphasis should be on building up the environmental awareness in the child.
+- The curriculum should be constructed taking into account the class and age of the students.
+The content at the primary stage must be easily accessible to the young minds and so the emphasis should be on building up environmental awareness in the child.

-By lower secondary level, the child is conscious about the physical, social and aesthetic aspects of environment.
-At this stage and beyond, inter-disciplinary approach must be adopted and so the emphasis must be on increasing the knowledge about environmental problems, conservation and sustainable development.
+- By lower secondary level, the child is conscious of the physical, social, and aesthetic aspects of the environment.
+At this stage and beyond, an inter-disciplinary approach must be adopted and so the emphasis must be on increasing the knowledge about environmental problems, conservation, and sustainable development.

-The medium of imparting environmental education is not only through books but also through first hand experiences in field activities and eco-development camps etc. The activities in environmental educational system vary from place to place as the environmental conditions and needs vary from place to place.
+- The medium of imparting environmental education is not only through books but also through first-hand experiences in field activities and eco-development camps etc. The activities in the environmental education system vary from place to place as the environmental conditions and needs vary from place to place.

-The National Council of Educational Research and Training (NCERT) have developed a curriculum framework based on which many good text books, charts and other teaching aids have been designed.
-University Grants Commission (UGC) has the main responsibility of environmental education at post graduate level.
-Environment is a part of the curriculum of mainly the biology courses in Universities and is taught as environmental engineering in many engineering colleges, polytechnic colleges and most Indian Institutes of Technology (IIT‘s).
+- The National Council of Educational Research and Training (NCERT) has developed a curriculum framework based on which many good textbooks, charts, and other teaching aids have been designed.
+University Grants Commission (UGC) has the main responsibility of environmental education at the postgraduate level.
+The environment is a part of the curriculum of mainly the biology courses in Universities and is taught as environmental engineering in many engineering colleges, polytechnic colleges, and most Indian Institutes of Technology (IIT‘s).

-At post graduate level, environmental education also includes social ecology i.e. human ecology, sociology, psychology, counselling, costbenefit aspects, environmental ethics etc. Case studies must be constructed at identified areas as dissertation and field work reports and research must be conducted on specific environmental problems related to the local environment.
+- At the postgraduate level, environmental education also includes social ecology i.e. human ecology, sociology, psychology, counseling, cost-benefit aspects, environmental ethics, etc. Case studies must be constructed at identified areas as dissertation and fieldwork reports and research must be conducted on specific environmental problems related to the local environment.
 Environmental legislation is also a part of the curriculum and it includes environmental policies and environmental protection laws etc.

 Present situation of formal Environmental Education in India:

-There are nearly two hundred departments of environmentalstudies in the universities and colleges all over India.
-They offer degree or diploma programmes covering all aspects of environmental sciences and engineering.
+- There are nearly two hundred departments of environmental studies in the universities and colleges all over India.
+They offer degree or diploma programs covering all aspects of environmental sciences and engineering.

-There are also diplomas, bachelor‘s degree, M.Sc., M.Phil. and Ph.D. programmes in environmental sciences or environmental studies.
-Besides these, M.E., M.Tech and Ph.D. programmes in environmental engineering are offered by Civil Engineering and Chemical Engineering departments.
+- There are also diplomas, bachelor‘s degree, M.Sc., M.Phil. and Ph.D. programs in environmental sciences or environmental studies.
+Besides these, M.E., M.Tech, and Ph.D. programs in environmental engineering are offered by Civil Engineering and Chemical Engineering departments.

-Post graduate degree programmes in environmental management and courses, which lead to M.Sc. in environmental chemistry/biology/geology or environmental toxicology, are also available.
+- Postgraduate degree programs in environmental management and courses, which lead to M.Sc. in environmental chemistry/biology/geology or environmental toxicology, are also available.

-Environmental education at doctoral level is also available in a large number of autonomous Research and Development (R & D) institutions founded by central government, state governments and agencies such as CSIR, ICAR and ICMR i.e. formal education in environmental science or engineering is available in India up to the highest possible level.
+- Environmental education at the doctoral level is also available in a large number of autonomous Research and Development (R & D) institutions founded by the central government, state governments, and agencies such as CSIR, ICAR, and ICMR i.e. formal education in environmental science or engineering is available in India up to the highest possible level.

-What needs to be done is restructuring of environmental studies programmes so as to produce instead of generalists, professionals whose forte is Environmental Botany or Environmental Zoology/Chemistry/Economics/Sociology, etc. These courses should have relatively specific curricula having provisions for training students in specializations such as forest ecology, Limnology, marine ecology, environmental analysis, pollution studies, environmental toxicology etc.
+- What needs to be done is the restructuring of environmental studies programs so as to produce instead of generalists, professionals whose forte is Environmental Botany or Environmental Zoology/Chemistry/Economics/Sociology, etc. These courses should have relatively specific curricula having provisions for training students in specializations such as forest ecology, Limnology, marine ecology, environmental analysis, pollution studies, environmental toxicology, etc.

 (b) Non-formal Education:

-This gives the students an out-of-school exposure which involves the students in natural processes of enquiring, exploring, conjecturing, comparing, inferring, evaluating and decision making regarding environmental problems in their surroundings.
-Flexibility of approach is the most fundamental characteristic of non-formal environmental education programmes.
+- This gives the students an out-of-school exposure which involves the students in natural processes of enquiring, exploring, conjecturing, comparing, inferring, evaluating, and decision making regarding environmental problems in their surroundings.
+The flexibility of approach is the most fundamental characteristic of non-formal environmental education programs.